 - Monitor degree progress and act on advice provided by academic advisors to remain on track for four-year graduation.

 - Submit annual applications for financial assistance in a timely manner, if applicable.

 - Notify the University that graduation may be delayed due to course unavailability through firstname.lastname@example.org during the enrollment period prior to the term when an unavailable course

 University of Houston Responsibilities

 As part of the 2021-2022 Freshman Four-Year Graduation Plan, the University of Houston will:

 - Provide a four-year academic map for eligible majors.

-- Provide academic advising during the initial enrollment period during New Student Orientation and before registration each subsequent semester to review course selections from the recommended four-year map provided by the academic department.
+- Provide academic advising during the initial enrollment period during Orientation and before registration each subsequent semester to review course selections from the recommended four-year map provided by the academic department.

 - Provide students with tools including an academic planner and online degree audit to assist with monitoring degree progress.

 - Conduct an annual evaluation of degree progress, determining compliance with the 2021-2022 Freshman Four-Year Graduation Plan and steps needed to continue or restore compliance if appropriate.

 If the student meets all the conditions of the 2021-2022 Freshman Four-year Graduation Plan but is unable to graduate with a bachelor’s degree in four consecutive academic years due to course unavailability, the appropriate department(s) and college(s) will first try to substitute an equivalent course(s) or an independent study assignment(s), or to waive the requirement(s) to be met by the unavailable course(s).
 If the Dean(s) of the college(s) determines that none of these adjustments is academically acceptable, the appropriate academic college(s) at the University of Houston will pay the tuition for the student to take the course(s) required for degree completion within the next academic year at the University of Houston.

 Follow the instructions below to access and apply for a plan.